 4. Track Your Consumption

 Getting a keto diet right and keeping it sustainable can be a bit daunting a first.
 Using an app to track your eating can help you see which foods and nutrients you need to boost and where you need to cut back.
 People typically underestimate the calories they consume - by a lot.
 You want to track so you can look back and see why you might plateau or why you aren’t losing weight in the first place.
-While you are trying to figure it all out a supplement like Metagenics Exogenous Ketones can help jump start your keto diet.
-It will trigger your body to start using ketones instead of carbs.

 5. Watch Out For ‘Dirty Keto’